dmarrero98/dmarrero98/README.md

 * 🌍  I'm based in Central Florida
 * ✉️  You can contact me at [dmarrero98@gmail.com](mailto:dmarrero98@gmail.com)
-* 🧠  I'm learning implementation of Python data structures
+* 🧠  I'm learning implementation of Python data structures and algorithims
 * 🤝  I'm open to collaborating on AI projects
-* 🚀  I'm currently working on developing a recreation of pac-man called jacked-man
+* 🚀  I'm currently working on a PACMAN game

 ### Skills